Crappie Fishing Lakes in Texas: Stunning Best Spots

 What bait works best for crappie?

 Live minnows and small jigs are the most dependable choices.
-Small crankbaits can also work when fish are active.
+Small crankbaits can also work well when fish are active.

 Do I need a boat to fish these lakes?